cockroachdb/docs/v2.2/managed-frequently-asked-questions.md

 ### Is my cluster secure?

 Yes.
-We create individual sub-accounts and VPCs for all clusters within the cloud provider.
+We create individual sub-accounts and VPCs for each cluster within the cloud provider.
 These VPCs are firewalled from each other and any other outside connection, unless whitelisted for SQL and Web UI ports.
-We use `ca.certs` for each cluster and all connections to the cluster over the open internet are TLS 1.2 certified with password authentication.
+We use separate certificate authorities for each cluster and all connections to the cluster over the internet use TLS 1.2.

 ### Is my cluster isolated?
 Does it share resources with any other clusters?